 This course provides students with additional practical experience in software engineering, building on the concepts learned in COMP 4081.
-Students work in teams to iteratively and incrementally develop a medium-sized software system.
-Lecture materials cover topics relevant to computing and software professionals-topics such as ethics, professionalism, and communication.
+Students work in teams to iteratively and incrementally develop a substantial software system.
+Lecture materials cover topics relevant to computing and software professionals-topics such as teamwork, professionalism, and communication.

-3 Learning Outcomes
+3 Student Outcomes

-- An ability to function effectively on teams to accomplish a common goal. - An understanding of professional, ethical, legal, security, and social issues and responsibilities. - An ability to communicate effectively with a range of audiences. - An ability to analyze the local and global impact of computing on individuals, organizations, and society. - Recognition of the need for and an ability to engage in continuing professional development. - An ability to apply design and development principles in the construction of software systems of varying complexity.
+- An ability to function effectively on teams to accomplish a common goal. - An ability to collaborate and cooperate with peers in class projects. - An ability to plan work and to distribute tasks among team members to maximize team productivity. - An ability to communicate effectively with a range of audiences. - An ability to convey ideas orally through presentations to peers, clients, and faculty. - An ability to distill high-level concepts into technical requirements. - An ability to apply design and development principles in the construction of software systems of varying complexity. - An ability to produce high-quality software-development artifacts for each phase of the development cycle.